D'Addario (manufacturer): Strings

 The original 1950s string formula used pure nickel, which created a characteristically mellow sound.
 In the early 1960s, John D'Addario, Sr., introduced a brighter-sounding, second-generation nickel-plated steel string, which became the industry standard for the next five decades.
 Today, 80 percent of all electric guitar strings are based on his formula.

-In 2014, D'Addario unveiled a new electric guitar string, NYXL.
-Formulated, created and perfected in New York State, the new strings were redesigned to bend farther, sing louder, and stay in tune better.
+In 2014, D'Addario unveiled a new electric guitar string, NYXL, featuring a nickel-plated steel alloy designed to improve durability and tuning stability.
 The reformulated nickel-plated steel alloy boosts amplitude in the 1 kHz to 3.5 kHz range, modernizing overall tone without losing that nickel-plated steel feel.

-In 2019, D'Addario unveiled the X Series, a technologically advanced series of strings created for electric, acoustic, classical, bass, and folk instruments.
-The D'Addario Research and Development team worked to combine all of D'Addario's innovations, such as extended lifespan treatments, New York Steel, and Fusion Twists into one string.
-Players can choose between XT, for enhanced life and a natural feel, or XS, for maximum life and a smoother feel.
+In 2019, D’Addario introduced the X Series, a line of strings for electric, acoustic, classical, bass, and folk instruments.
+The D’Addario Research and Development team combined several of the company’s innovations, including extended lifespan treatments, New York Steel, and Fusion Twists, into a single product line.
+The series includes two variants, XT and XS, which differ in string construction and surface treatments to accommodate different player preferences and instrument types.

 The first portfolio in the series, XT, combines high carbon steel cores, and the most popular alloys with extended lifespan treatment on every string in the set, giving players enhanced break resistance, pitch stability, and long-lasting performance—all while preserving the tone and feel of uncoated strings.

 In 2021, D'Addario launched XS Acoustic.
 Designed for six-string guitar, twelve-string guitar and mandolin, XS offers players maximum life, strength and stability—all without sacrificing tone.
 XS features a thin film coating (1/10 the thickness of a human hair) that completely protects the wound strings from corrosion, without dampening the tone.

 In 2022, D’Addario introduced XS Electric strings, which included a reformulated nickel-plated steel wrap wire that provides a bright tone with increased output, bite, and sustain.

+In 2025, D'Addario expanded its XS coated strings line with the introduction of XS Bass strings, marking the first time the XS series was made available for bass guitar.
+The strings incorporated the company’s ultra-thin film coating technology, previously used on acoustic and electric guitar strings, and were released in 4-, 5-, and 6-string configurations.